YairHalberstadt/stronginject/README.md

 Every interface use by StrongInject has an asynchronous counterpart.
 Theres `IAsyncContainer`, `IAsyncFactory`, `IRequiresAsyncInitialization`, and `IAsyncInstanceProvider`.

+You can resolve an instance of `T` asynchronously from an `IAsyncContainer<T>` by calling `StrongInject.AsyncContainerExtensions.RunAsync`.
+RunAsync has overloads allowing you to pass in  sync or async lambda.
+As such `IAsycContainer<T>` is useful even if resolution is completely synchronous if usage is asynchronous.

-You can resolve something asynchronously by calling `StrongInject.AsyncContainerExtensions.RunAsync`.
-It is an error if a non async container depends on an asynchronous dependency.
+It is an error resolving `T` in an `IContainer<T>` depends on an asynchronous dependency.

+A type can implement both `IContainer<T1>` and `IAsyncCOntainer<T2>`.
+They will share single instance depdendencies.

 Here is a full fledged example where data will be loaded from the database as part of resolution using `IRequiresAsyncInitialization`: